-Again, utilizing a reliable personality assessment can be helpful for the crucial goal setting stage of onboarding.
+Again, utilizing a reliable personality assessment can be helpful for the goal-setting stage of a formal onboarding program.
 Different people respond positively to different goals.
-Some people prefer shoot-for-the-moon targets to feel motivated, others want realistic and attainable goals that they feel confident they can achieve.
-People also vary in the type of management they want from their leaders; clearly outlined procedures and projects may resonate with some individuals, while some prefer general guidelines instead.
+Some people prefer shoot-for-the-moon targets to feel motivated, while others want realistic and attainable goals that they feel confident they can achieve.
+People also vary in the type of management they want from their leaders.
+Clearly outlined procedures and projects may resonate with some individuals, while some prefer general guidelines.

-Training is essential for providing a rundown of basic functions, but there's no better way to help new employees to hit the ground running than assigning them tasks or projects to complete.
-Make sure the project is something that challenges them, rather than confuses or overwhelms.
+Training is essential to provide a rundown of basic functions, but there's no better way to help new employees hit the ground running than assigning them tasks or projects.
+Make sure the project challenges them rather than confuses or overwhelms them.

-Even if you're not their designated mentor, you'll want to maintain an open channel of communication with the new hire.
-Regularly check in to determine how the new hire is doing and what he or she has accomplished.
-Give them the opportunity to ask any questions or express concerns about their job role.
+Even if you're not their designated mentor, you'll want to maintain an open channel of communication with the new hire to improve their onboarding experience.
+Regularly check in to determine how the new hire is doing and what they have accomplished.
+Allow them to ask questions or express concerns about their job role.

-Review and track their progress to ascertain what procedures or tasks they still have left to learn.
+Review and track their progress through an employee onboarding checklist to ascertain what procedures or tasks they still have to learn.
 Periodic performance discussions during the onboarding period can help create a platform for learning and growth.
-Also, between performance discussions, make sure they know how to reach you if needed with any questions during the course of the business day.
+Between performance discussions, make sure they know how to reach you if any questions arise during the business day.

 Listen to Feedback

-Invite feedback from the new hire; their fresh perspective can help your organization improve the onboarding process and beyond.
-Although they may be new to the company, new hires may be experienced in the particular industry or role, bringing background knowledge that can benefit your company.
+Invite feedback from the new hire.
+Their fresh perspective can help your organization improve the new hire onboarding process and beyond.
+Although they may be new to the company, new hires may have experience in the particular industry or role, bringing background knowledge to benefit your company.

-They may share valuable insight on processes that can be improved in various areas of their job as well as areas for development, including what skills they have that are underutilized and skills they'd like to acquire.
+They may share valuable insight on processes that can be improved in various areas of their job and areas for personal development.
+This includes skills they have that are underutilized and skills they'd like to acquire.